DMVis/DMVis/documentation/components/staticLine.md

 Length of the strokes of the line.
 By default this is a normal line.
 If set to a higher value, it will result in a dotted line

+## opacity

+- Type: `number`
+- Default: `1`

+Opacity of the line.
+Where 1 represents a fully opaque line and 0 a fully transparent line

 ## Sample usage

 ```svelte